artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ![image](https://github.com/user-attachments/assets/49e6ccc7-630e-4cdc-867f-ffc46cde9f73)

+## Complete example in the *Single-Cycle processor*
-5. Let's perform a simple test in the *Single-Cycle Processor*, extracted from the presentation provided at: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf).
+Let's perform a simple test in the *Single-Cycle Processor*, extracted from the presentation provided at: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf).

-- Copy the following program into the Editor tab.
+Copy the following program into the Editor tab.

 ```
 .data